fbpx

 Build an emergency fund and savings buffer

 Notably, some months are going to be better than others.
-The savings buffer, especially for your recurring bills, ensures that you can keep surviving on the tough months.
-The emergency fund is for when the unexpected happens like absolute lack of gigs.
+The savings buffer, especially for your recurring bills, ensures that you can keep surviving during the tough months.
+The emergency fund is for when the unexpected happens like an absolute lack of gigs.
 Finances: The Importance Of An Emergency Fund

 This is created from the months that bring in more money than the rest and therefore there is a surplus amount even after your savings.
 Additionally, a separate savings account can be created to keep sending your surplus income there when it is available after of course contributing to your emergency fund and your bills savings account.
 Finances: When You Should Use Your Emergency Fund

-It is paramount that one pay’s themselves a particular salary.
+It is paramount that one pays themselves a particular salary.
 This is achieved by having all your income flow into one checking account and allocating a percentage of it as your monthly salary.
-The salary here can help in planning and also ensuring that you have extra spending money on luxuries and the likes.
+The salary here can help in planning and also ensuring that you have extra spending money on luxuries and the like.

 Budgeting is important, it is like a roadmap for your finances.